 In fact, one of the main purposes JD.com started “6.18” Online Shopping Festival is to dust off the summer slow time cliché.
 However, the result is still not as pleasant.
 There is still a long way to go for retailers to take advantage of the summer slow time.

 JD’s promotional poster during “6-18” online shopping festival

 To Make the Most of “Slow Time”

-The slowdown may seems inevitable, but there are ways to keep your cross border eCommerce in China going until business booms again.
+The slowdown may seem inevitable, but there are ways to keep your cross border eCommerce in China going until business booms again.

-Please stay tuned, and we will provide a laundy list of ways in which you can maximum your sales in slow season, especially when you in the world of China eCommerce.
+Please stay tuned, and we will provide a laundry list of ways to maximize your sales in the slow season, especially when you in the world of China eCommerce.

 More on China eCommerce Development:

 Bring your grocery business to China via eCommerce?
 It’s happening.

 3 Keywords to Reflect the Future of Cross Border eCommerce in China

 These Are the 5 Must-have Magento Extensions for Your eCommerce Store in China